Nobuyuki Tsujii: Method

 Tsujii learns new musical works strictly by ear.
 A 2009 Time article explains: "Certainly, being blind hasn't made it easy.
 Tsujii can use Braille music scores to learn new pieces, but this kind of translation is usually done by volunteers.
 Because demand is so low, the variety of scores available does not meet the needs of a professional performer, so Tsujii has devised his own method.
 A team of pianists records scores along with specific codes and instructions written by composers, which Tsujii listens to and practices until he learns and perfects each piece."

 Tsujii said in a 2011 interview, "I learn pieces by listening, but it doesn't mean I'm copying CDs or another person's interpretation.
 I ask my assistants to make a special cassette tape for me.
 They split the piece into small sections, such as several bars, and record it (one hand at a time).
 I call these tapes 'music sheets for ears.'
 It takes me a few days to complete a short piece, but it takes one month to complete a big sonata or concerto."

+In 2026, an episode of a Japanese TV program aired on July 19 shows that instead of listening to recordings, Tsujii now learns a new work by listening to the notes being played by an assistant seated at an adjacent piano.